-NantHealth, Inc. ("NantHealth" or the "Company") provides enterprise solutions that help businesses transform complex data into actionable insights.
+The Company provides enterprise solutions that help businesses transform complex data into actionable insights.
 By offering efficient ways to move, interpret, and visualize complex and highly sensitive information, we help our customers in healthcare, life sciences, logistics, telecommunications, and other industries, to automate, understand, and act on data while keeping it secure and scalable.

-NantHealth's product portfolio comprises the latest technology in payer/provider collaboration platforms for real-time coverage decision support (NaviNet and Eviti), molecular analysis services (GPS Cancer and Omics Core), and data solutions that include multi-data analysis, reporting and professional services offerings (Quadris).
+NantHealth's product portfolio comprises the latest technology in payer/provider collaboration platforms for real-time coverage decision support (NaviNet and Eviti) and data solutions that include multi-data analysis, reporting and professional services offerings (Quadris).
 In addition, The OpenNMS Group, Inc. ("OpenNMS"), a NantHealth subsidiary, helps businesses monitor and manage network health and performance.
-Altogether, we generally derive revenue from SaaS subscription fees, support services, professional services, molecular analysis services, and revenue sharing through collaborations with complementary businesses.
+Altogether, we generally derive revenue from SaaS subscription fees, support services, professional services, and revenue sharing through collaborations with complementary businesses.

-We market certain of our solutions as a comprehensive integrated solution that includes our clinical decision support, payer engagement solutions, molecular sequencing and analysis services, data analysis and network monitoring and management.
-We also market our clinical decision support, payer engagement solutions, molecular sequencing and analysis services, data analysis and network monitoring and management on a stand-alone basis.
+We market certain of our solutions as a comprehensive integrated solution that includes our clinical decision support, payer engagement solutions, data analysis and network monitoring and management.
+We also market our clinical decision support, payer engagement solutions, data analysis and network monitoring and management on a stand-alone basis.
 To accelerate our commercial growth and enhance our competitive advantage, we intend to continue to:

-- introduce new marketing, education and engagement efforts and foster relationships across the health care community to drive adoption of NantHealth products and services; - strengthen our commercial organization to increase our NantHealth solutions client base and to broaden usage of our solutions by existing clients; - develop new features and functionality for NantHealth solutions to address the needs of current and future healthcare provider and payer, self-insured employer and biopharmaceutical company clients, as well as logistics, telecommunications and other clients through OpenNMS: - pursue reimbursement of molecular sequencing and analysis services from regional and national third-party payers and government payers; and - · publish scientific and medical advances.
+- introduce new marketing, education and engagement efforts and foster relationships across the health care community to drive adoption of NantHealth products and services; - strengthen our commercial organization to increase our NantHealth solutions client base and to broaden usage of our solutions by existing clients: - develop new features and functionality for NantHealth solutions to address the needs of current and future healthcare provider and payer, self-insured employer and biopharmaceutical company clients, as well as logistics, telecommunications and other clients through OpenNMS; and - publish scientific and medical advances.